Bio

 Masters Workshop Fellow, w/ Oscar Nominated Producer

-WME Screening for Proof-of-Concept-Film (*not repped by WME)
+WME Screening for proof-of-concept film Sin Frontera (*not repped by WME)

 Panavision Filmmaker Grant Recipient